Tamil Nadu Government Seeks 85 percent medical seat reservation for State Board students

 Tamil Nadu government is not the only body which stands against the unified exam.
 In 2016, AIIMS had clearly refused to be a part of the NEET as well.
 Other than AIIMS, there is a list of colleges which hold their own entrance exams.
 One of the colleges included in this list is JIPMER.

 Considering everything, it is difficult to outrightly their point against NEET as the single exam for admissions to all the medical colleges.
 But the 85 percent medical seat reservation for the state board students, that the TN govt seeks is never a solution to the issue at hand.

 That’s all on the reservation that the state government seeks for the state government students.
-Keep reading Toppr Bytes for all important updates on exams.
 If you have anything to add to this discussion, do leave your opinion in the comments’ section.
 Till then, all the very best!